[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Before Butler's cavalry could get under way for South Carolina, a great Federal fleet again appeared off Wilmington, convoying an infantry force on transports.
 This time there was no delay and no experimentation with powder boats.
 Under the direction of General Alfred H. Terry, the troops were thrown ashore and on January 13 a bombardment of Fort Fisher was begun.
 Before the early winter's sun had set, two days later, the Union flag was flying over the shattered works, and the last port of the Confederacy was closed.50

 With Wilmington lost and Sherman about to march northward, the alarm in Richmond grew into a frenzy.
 Davis was blamed, as the executive of a waning cause always is, both for what he had done and what he failed to accomplish.
 Some of those who had been so insistent on a rigid interpretation of the Federal Constitution in 1860 now began to clamor for a dictator.
 Lee was to be the man.
 The President must step aside and place all power in the hands of the one person who had the genius to save the South.
-Indicates a West Point graduate and gives his Class.Longstreet had hinted at something of the sort in December, and Lee had ignored it.51 To his mind, the very suggestion was abhorrent and a reflection on his loyalty as a soldier and a citizen.
+Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Longstreet had hinted at something of the sort in December, and Lee had ignored it.51 To his mind, the very suggestion was abhorrent and a reflection on his loyalty as a soldier and a citizen.
 So far as the record shows, nobody ever presumed to mention the subject to him personally.
 At length, as a sort of desperate compromise with Congress, the President consented to the appointment of a general-in‑chief.

 As it happened, the nearest approach to an open break between General Lee and the President had occurred only a few days before.
 Late in January or early in February52 there was an exchange p534 of correspondence regarding the destruction of tobacco in the warehouses of Richmond, to prevent its falling into the hands of the enemy.
 President Davis telegraphed Lee, in effect, "Rumor said to be based on orders given by you create concern and obstruct necessary legislation.
 Come over.
 I wish to have your views on the subject."
 Lee replied in cipher, which Davis had employed, that it was difficult for him to leave Petersburg.
 "Send me the measures," his telegram concluded, "and I will send you my views."
 This made Davis very angry.
 He replied at some length, and ended: "Rest assured I will not ask your views in answer to measures.
 Your counsels are no longer wanted in this matter."
 Lee received this in silence when it was decoded, then quietly ordered his horse, rode to the railroad and took the train to Richmond.
 When he returned he said nothing of what had passed between the President and himself.53 Evidently, however, all misunderstandings were cleared up for, on February 6, Davis named Lee to the newly created office.54 The appointment came just at the time when the negotiations for peace at the so‑called Hampton Roads conference had failed55 and when the Federals were active on Lee's right flank.
 He had his hands full, more than full, and was under no illusions as to what he could do in general command.
 He wrote characteristically: